 The Cost Of Service Reliability

-We can’t think about changes just in a narrow financial focus because it’s hard to assign a pound or dollar value on many of the returns that you’ll get from implementing reliability.
+We can’t think about changes just in a narrow financial focus because it’s hard to assign a pound or dollar value to many of the returns that you’ll get from implementing reliability.

 Potential challenges caused by this kind of investment could include: